HQSquantumsimulations/qoqo_examples/documentation/src/high-level/intro.md

 The `ClassicalRegister` measurement returns the raw output of the classical registers written during circuit execution.

-The `CheatedPauliZProduct` measurement directly calculates operator expectation values the from the expectation values of products of Pauli matrices .
+The `CheatedPauliZProduct` measurement directly calculates operator expectation values from the expectation values of products of Pauli matrices.
 The Pauli product expectation values are read out by the `PragmaGetPauliProduct` operation.
 It can only be used on simulator backends.

 The `Cheated` measurement calculates expectation values by directly extracting the state vector `PragmaGetStateVector` or the density matrix `PragmaGetDensityMatrix` from a simulator and applying matrix multiplication.